baibhavphukan/fetch-rewards-takehome/README.md

 - Docker and Docker Compose are used for local development and testing.
 - The PostgreSQL database schema (`user_logins`) and necessary tables are pre-created as described in the Docker setup.
   Although the python script handles in case there is no table created initially
 - The application will run on a local development environment with Docker and required dependencies installed.

+## Next Steps

+- **Error Handling and Retries:** Implement robust error handling and retry mechanisms for reading from SQS and writing to PostgreSQL to handle transient failures.
+- **Logging and Monitoring:** Integrate comprehensive logging and monitoring to track application behavior and performance metrics.
+- **Security Enhancements:** Enhance security measures by implementing encryption at rest and in transit, and by managing secrets and credentials securely.
+- **Performance Optimization:** Optimize database queries, consider indexing strategies, and explore caching mechanisms for improved performance.
+- **Deployment Automation:** Implement automated deployment pipelines (CI/CD) for testing, building, and deploying the application to production environments.

 ---